DarkPark/stb/tpl/app/less/stb/readme.md

 #### Resolution dependent LESS rules

-Compiles to a set of css files in the application directory `./build/develop/css/*.css` and `./build/release/css/*.css`.
+Compiles to a set of css files in the application directory `./build/css/*.css`.

 Global variables: